metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 # LOG FILE FIELDS

-Depending on settings, firewall log can contain dropped and alloweded packets, setting in powershell allow us to log ignored packets too however this does not happen probably due to a bug.\
+Depending on settings, firewall log can contain dropped and allowed packets, setting in powershell allow us to log ignored packets too however this does not happen probably due to a bug.\
 Sample values and their meaning in order how they appear in firewall log file:

 ```date        = 2019-12-21